 - The angles Theta (θ), Psi (Ψ), and Phi (Φ) are angle offsets from the X, Y, and Z axes respectively and correspond to Pitch, Roll, and Yaw respectively.
 Assuming the Microbit is usually held face-up or face-down, the most important of these from our perspective is Phi (Φ), which measures tilt from the Z axis. - You should implement this as a helper function in 1sm303agr.c that either takes in accelerometer data and returns an angle measurement or reads the accelerometer itself and then returns an angle measurement - Use equation 13 to calculate Phi.
-The atan() and sqrt() functions in math.h will be useful here. - The resulting value will be in radians, so convert it into degrees before returning it because nobody actually speaks radians. - Test your conversion by printing the tilt value of the Microbit periodically in an app timer callback - The Phi value should be close to zero if the Microbit is face up or face down, and close to +/- 90 degrees if the Microbit is held vertically (in any orientation).
-Sign tells you which side is up (positive for the speaker or negative for LED matrix). - Checkoff: demonstrate your code and application to course staff - It should print out Temperature, Acceleration, Magnetic Field Strength, and Tilt Angle
+The atan() and sqrt() functions in math.h will be useful here. - Warning: be sure to #include <math.h> at the top of your file, or it might use a built-in version of sqrt() that gives very different results...
+(I think what's happening is that the built-in works on integers, not floats.) - The resulting value will be in radians, so convert it into degrees before returning it because nobody actually speaks radians. - Test your conversion by printing the tilt value of the Microbit periodically in an app timer callback - The Phi value should be close to zero if the Microbit is face up or face down, and close to +/- 90 degrees if the Microbit is held vertically (in any orientation).
+Sign tells you which side is up (positive for the speaker or negative for the LED matrix). - Checkoff: demonstrate your code and application to course staff - It should print out Temperature, Acceleration, Magnetic Field Strength, and Tilt Angle